 Weight Discrepancy Fee.
 This fee applies when the actual weight of the container accepted at the terminal differs from the weight specified in the documentation.
 The fee covers administrative amendments, as well as changes in loading conditions and chassis requirements.

 Consignment note.
 Contract of carriage, as well as bill of lading, a document confirming the fact of acceptance of the cargo by the carrier for carriage by sea and the obligation to transfer it to the consignee at the port of destination.

 Confirmation of container weight prior to loading for all international shipping containerized cargo.
 Mandatory requirement to provide a "verified" weight of the loaded container.

 In accordance with the amendment introduced to improve the safety of navigation to Chapter VI "Carriage of goods and liquid fuels" of the 1974 International Convention for the Safety of Life at Sea - MK SOLAS, from July 01, 2016 in accordance with Rule 2 of the International Convention for the Safety of Life at Sea (SOLAS ) imposes on shippers, when transporting containers, the obligation to either weigh the packed container using calibrated and certified equipment, or weigh the contents of the container with the addition of the empty container weight.

 In any case, VGM must be fixed by the carrier.
-Failure to comply with this requirement entails a sanction under the SOLAS Convention that the container “must not be loaded onto a ship”, see paragraph 4.2, MSC1 / Circ.1475 (adopted by the International Maritime Organization (IMO).
+Failure to do so will result in a sanction under the SOLAS Convention that the container 'must not be loaded on board', see 4.2, MSC1 / Circ.1475 (adopted by the International Maritime Organization (IMO).